6 Best Pre-Workout Snacks

 The best products contain an optimal amount of caffeine, as well as key ingredients to promote muscle pumps, endurance and focus.
 You wouldn’t consume most of these ingredients through your diet, so this is why pre-workouts are taken by many athletes and bodybuilders.

 But the problem is, if you don’t know much about the ingredients in these products, it’s hard to know which ones are the best on the market.

-While it’s true that supplements can’t usually beat a well-balanced and nutritious meal, right before a workout, less food can be more beneficial.
+It’s true that supplements can’t usually beat a well-balanced and nutritious meal, but right before a workout, less food can be more beneficial.

 Why?
 Because eating before entering the gym can leave you feeling full – which makes you uncomfortable during your workout.
 Supplements like whey protein can easily be avoided by following a well-planned diet, but pre workouts can really take your training session to the next level.